omarkohl/rationality-freiburg.de/website/content/en/posts/book-club/index.md

   done.
 * If you want to participate you are expected to come to 80% of meetings (per book) and have done your homework.
-* If you miss a meeting for any reason you have to pay for everyone's drinks the next time.
+* If you commited to attending a meeting, but then don't come for any reason, you have to pay for everyone's drinks the next time.
 * [Chatham House
   Rule](https://www.chathamhouse.org/about-us/chatham-house-rule).
 * New members only with everyone's approval.